wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-bucket.rst

 day
 ^^^

-Day of the month to run the fetch logs from GCP.
+Day of the month to run the script to fetch logs from GCP.

 +--------------------+--------------------------+
 | **Default value**  | n/a                      |